kunjgit/GameZone/Games/color matcher/ReadMe.md

 Screenshots

 Try It Out
-You can try out the game by opening the index.html file in your web browser.'''
+You can try out the game by opening the index.html file in your web browser.